Chicago Chapter 7 Bankruptcy Lawyer

 Do I need an attorney to file for Chapter 7 bankruptcy?

 While it’s not legally required to have an attorney to file for Chapter 7 bankruptcy, it is highly recommended.
-Bankruptcy law and procedures can be complex, and an experienced bankruptcy attorney can help navigate the legal system, ensure your paperwork is correctly filed, and represent you in court, significantly increasing the likelihood of a successful outcome.
+Bankruptcy law and procedures can be complicated, and our experienced bankruptcy attorney can help manage the legal system, verify your paperwork is correctly filed, and represent you in court, significantly increasing the likelihood of a successful outcome.

 8501 W Higgins Rd Ste 420, Chicago, IL 60631